James T. Monroe: The Shu'ubiyya in al-Andalus

 A translation from Arabic, with introduction and notes by Monroe.
-Concerns the literary reflections and polemical writings with regard to an intra-Muslim ethnic conflict in al-Andalus (medieval Spain).
+Concerns the literary reflections and polemical writings with regard to an intra-Muslim ethnic conflict in al-Andalus.
 Ibn Gharsiya [Ibn Garcia], a muladi poet (perhaps of Basque lineage), wrote his essay (risala) during the 11th century.
 It contests the then current Arab claims of supremacy over Muslims of other or mixed ethnicity.
 Hence it echoes the earlier Shu'ubite movement in Iran, which had challenged the Arab ascendancy there several centuries before.